skudlur/pes_asic_class/README.md

 # Lab assignments

-## Day - 1 Lab assignments.
+## Day - 1 Lab assignments - Introduction to RISC-V ISA and GNU Compiler Toolchain

+### RISC-V

+Reduced Instruction Set Computer - Five is an open instruction set architecture that is simple and extensively customizable to use to build a processor.
+It was developed by people at UC Berkeley to teach people how to build a processor.
+It now has the potential to be the go-to architecture for almost any use-case.

+### Different extensions of RISC-V

+- `I` -> Integer Extension (consists of instructions like `ADD`, `LW`, `SB` etc.).
+This extension is considered as the base ISA (minimum extension)
+- `M` -> Multiplication and division Extension (`MUL`, `DIV` etc.)
+- `C` -> Compressed Extension
+- `A` -> Atomic Extension
+- `F` -> Single Precision Floating point Extension
+- `D` -> Double Precision Floating point Extension
+- `V` -> Vector Extension
+- `G` -> General collection of Extensions (IMACF)

-- All the code can be found in the respective day directories.
+All the code can be found in the respective day directories.

 ### Using GCC and RISC-V GCC to compile a C-program